Slydite/Robocon_recruitments-task2/README.md

 - Try to understand the code and how exactly the various topics are being published and subscribed from so you can write your own code yourself.

 - We have abstracted away much of the implementation part and only left you with the logic implementation.
-You can finish this task quite easily if you are attentive and **READ** the documentation we have provided.
+Read the documentation provided carefully as it will solve almost 80% of any doubts you might have.

 - The deadline for subtask 1 would be 27th May while subtask 2 will be done later keeping your midsems in mind.